hashdist/hashdist/doc/source/index.rst

 are cached under an associated hash reflecting the entire build environment, so that a "full rebuild" is often very fast.
-Thus, "uninstall" is simply removing the package from the configuration and do a rebuild, no explicit code is needed to implement the “uninstall” feature.
+Thus, "uninstall" is simply removing the package from the configuration and do a rebuild, no explicit code is needed to implement the "uninstall" feature.
 (Also, the "build" step could potentially mean downloading a binary package over the net, though that’s out of scope currently.)